Near-Optimal Multi-Robot Motion Planning with Finite Sampling: Introduction

 In this work we develop a general approach for centralized near-optimal sampling-based motion planning using a finite number of samples, which is the first of its kind.
 Previous solutions guarantee path quality for the multi-robot case only asymptotically, namely, as the number of samples tends to infinity.
 In contrast, our new method explicitly prescribes finite samples sets, and by that supports guaranteed high-quality solutions in practice, within bounded running time.

 \fakeparagraph{Related work.} This paper focuses on centralized approaches for multi-robot motion coordination where the planning is carried out by a single entity that knows the state of the entire system.
-In the decentralized setting, which is outside the scope of this work, each robot has autonomy in planning its motion typically based on local knowledge about the system (say the state of its few neighboring robots)~\citep{long2018towards, yan2013survey, 5663672, DBLP:journals/corr/abs-2103-11067, DBLP:journals/trob/RufliAS13}.
+In the decentralized setting, which is outside the scope of this work, each robot has autonomy in planning its motion typically based on local knowledge about the system (say the state of its few neighboring robots)~\indirectcite{long2018towards, yan2013survey, 5663672, DBLP:journals/corr/abs-2103-11067, DBLP:journals/trob/RufliAS13}.
 A common approach to centralized MRMP, which is often taken in the AI research community, is to consider a discretized version of the problem, termed multi-agent pathfinding (MAPF), wherein robots are assumed to move along vertices of a graph.
-A variety of methods were developed for MAPF, including integer-programming formulations~\citep{han2019effective}, path-based search methods~\citep{WagCho15}, and conflict-based search~\citep{sharon2015conflict}.
-Those have been successfully applied to a variety of problems involving multiple robots---from warehouse management~\citep{MaEA2019} to multi-drone package delivery~\citep{ChoudhuryEA2020}.
+A variety of methods were developed for MAPF, including integer-programming formulations~\indirectcite{han2019effective}, path-based search methods~\indirectcite{WagCho15}, and conflict-based search~\indirectcite{sharon2015conflict}.
+Those have been successfully applied to a variety of problems involving multiple robots---from warehouse management~\indirectcite{MaEA2019} to multi-drone package delivery~\indirectcite{ChoudhuryEA2020}.
 Unfortunately, MAPF methods provide no solution quality guarantees with respect to the original continuous MRMP problem, since they usually employ a crude discretization of the robots' environment in the form of a regular lattice, where a cell size corresponds to a robot's bounding box.

-Recent work extends conflict-based search to the continuous MRMP domain, by using \prm graphs to capture the individual robots' state space~\citep{HonigEA2017,LiEA2019,IrivingEA2019}.
+Recent work extends conflict-based search to the continuous MRMP domain, by using \prm graphs to capture the individual robots' state space~\indirectcite{HonigEA2017, LiEA2019,IrivingEA2019}.
 Nevertheless, no guidelines are provided as to how to construct those roadmaps (in terms of number of samples, their distribution, and connection radius) to guarantee completeness or optimality with respect to the original MRMP problem.